AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 - Choose action type: Keyboard, Mouse Wheel, or None
 - Set modifier keys (Ctrl, Alt, Shift, Super)
 - Select keys or mouse wheel directions
+- Create and edit modifier combinations
 - **Apply** button saves changes to memory (not actually saved to the config file yet)

 ### Menu Bar & Toolbar

 - **File Menu:**
   - Save (Ctrl+S) - Write changes to config file and apply them
+  - Import Profile - Import a profile
+  - Export Profile - Export a profile
   - Quit - Exit the application

 - **Toolbar:** Quick access button for Save

 - **Status Bar:** Shows current status, profile name, and operation feedback

+### Using Physical Buttons to Select Controls

+You can **press any button or rotate any dial on your TourBox** to instantly select that control for editing in the GUI.
+This is much faster than clicking through the Controls Configuration table.

+**How it works:**
+- The driver includes a built-in `TourBox GUI` profile that activates when the GUI window is focused
+- Physical button presses are mapped to keyboard shortcuts that the GUI recognizes
+- The GUI automatically selects the corresponding control for editing

+**Example:** To edit the "knob clockwise" mapping:
+1. Make sure the GUI window is focused
+2. Rotate the knob clockwise on your TourBox
+3. The "knob_cw" control is automatically selected in the Controls Configuration table
+4. The Control Editor loads the current mapping, ready to edit

+> **Note:** This requires the TourBox driver to be running.
+If you stopped the driver for testing, physical button selection won't work until you restart it.

 ---